Hiking the Wiliwilinui Ridge Trail on Oʻahu, Hawaiʻi

 Wiliwilinui Ridge Trailhead Parking

-Parking for the Wiliwilinui Ridge Trail is located at the very end of ʻOkoʻa Street at the top of Wiliwilinui Ridge; the private neighborhood at the base of the trail.
+Parking for the Wiliwilinui Ridge Trail is located at the very end of ʻOkoʻa Street, within a private neighborhood at the base of the trail.

-That being said, you will need to present your ID to the security in order to obtain a parking pass for the parking lot at the top.
-Passes are limited, and I have been denied in the past because the parking lot was full.
+That said, all hikers are required to present a valid ID to the security in charge of the private community in order to obtain a parking pass for the lot at the top.
+Be aware that passes are limited, and I have been denied access in the past when the parking lot was full, which often happens on weekends and holidays.

 Google Maps Directions: Wiliwilinui Ridge Trailhead